 Choose one primary body typeface before final proofing.

-Avoid mixing multiple body fonts unless absolutely required.
+Avoid mixing multiple body fonts unless you truly need to.

 Export a fresh PDF from the latest source manuscript.

-Check font embedding in Acrobat Reader font properties.
+Check font embedding in Acrobat Reader or another font-aware PDF viewer.

-Spot-check in a second viewer (Preview or equivalent) for fallback/substitution issues.
+Spot-check in a second viewer for fallback or substitution issues.

-Open KDP Previewer and inspect chapter titles, italics, and ornamental lines.
+Open KDP Previewer and inspect chapter titles, italics, and decorative lines.

-Capture screenshot evidence of any font warning before fixing.
+Save a screenshot of any font warning before fixing it.

 Fix source settings in Word, Google Docs, or Senswriter; do not patch final PDF fonts.